John Hurst Adams

-John Hurst Adams (November 27, 1927 - January 10, 2018) was an American civil rights activist and Bishop in African Methodist Episcopal Church.
+John Hurst Adams (November 27, 1927 - January 10, 2018) was an American civil rights activist and Bishop in the African Methodist Episcopal Church.
 He also served as a college president.

 Early life and education

 Adams was born on November 27, 1927, in Columbia, South Carolina.
 His father, Eugene Adams, was a reverend in the African Methodist Episcopal Church and a civil rights activist active in Columbia's Black community.
 Adams attended Booker T. Washington High School, and earned a Bachelor's in History from Johnson C. Smith University, graduating in 1947.
 While an undergraduate student, Adams served as chapter president of Alpha Phi Alpha fraternity.
 Adams completed his postgraduate education at the Boston University School of Theology, where he met Martin Luther King Jr. He also briefly attended Harvard University and Union Theological Seminary.
 His eldest sister, Charity Adams Earley was the first African-American woman to become an officer in the Women's Army Auxiliary Corps.